input-output-hk/cardano-node-wiki/docs/ADR-019-node-kernel-access-for-cardano-rpc.md

 - [ADR-018: cardano-rpc gRPC server](./ADR-018-cardano-rpc-grpc-server.md) - established cardano-rpc's architecture, acknowledged the N2C serialisation overhead and listed direct ledger state access as a planned improvement.
   This ADR delivers that improvement.
 - [UTxO RPC specification](https://utxorpc.org/) - the gRPC service specification that cardano-rpc implements.
+- [Inspecting the selection of a node](https://ouroboros-consensus.cardano.intersectmbo.org/docs/howtos/inspecting_the_selection_of_a_node/) - explains chain selection structure (volatile vs immutable portions) and the protocols available to inspect it.

 # Authors